MarcoSimoes/setplaysdataset/README.md

 > ./setup.sh mesa

 If you use NVIDIA choose the first option.
-Otherwise use *mesa* as the argument.
+Otherwise use *mesa* as the argument. **If you do not use a Debian-based Linux distribution, edit setup.sh and replace *apt-get* with your command-line package manager (e.g., yum, zypper, etc.)**

 * If you are trying in a Windows 10 or + without an NVIDIA Graphics card, run *setup.cmd* in the Windows Powershell: